alohamask/alohamask.org/alohamask.org/content/instructions/sewing/olson/index.md

  command="Resize"
 options="700x" >}}

-#### Step 11:
+### Alternative way of adding ear loops:

+Once you finish Step 6, before turning the mask inside out place the cut ribbon between the **Front** and **Side** pieces as shown below.
+Make sure the ribbon is folded

+{{< figureCupper
+ img="step28.jpg"
+ caption="Place the ear loops into the mask." command="Resize" options="700x" >}}

+Stitch at the white dashed lines to close the edges of the mask.
+Be careful to catch ONLY the ends of the knit strip while you stitch the sides closed.
+Back stitch several times at the knit strip ends to reinforce.
+After stitching the edges closed, turn the mask rightside out.
+Mask is done.

+#### You are done!
-Congratulations, you are Done!
+Congratulations, you finished a mask!
 A first mask may take 30 minutes or so, but once you get comfortable with the pattern and these steps, you can cut that time down to 10-15 minutes.
 Here is a picture of what your mask should look like:

 {{< figureCupper
  img="step26.jpg"